 How can I get vaccinated?

-OCHCA is providing 1st and 2nd doses of Jynneos vaccine (for Monkeypox) as follows:
+OCHCA is providing 1st and 2nd doses of Jynneos vaccine (for Mpox) as follows:

 We understand that news of a new infectious disease on top of the last few years of the COVID-19 pandemic can be concerning and result in feelings of anxiety and uncertainty.
 Campus mental health resources are available through the Counseling Center and the Student Health Center.
 Faculty and staff may seek support through the Employee Assistance Program.